RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5804/Datasheet/README.md

 ### Hardware

 The hardware specification is categorized into four parts.
-It discusses the interfacing, pinouts, and its corresponding functions and diagrams of the module.
+It discusses the interfacing, pinouts and its corresponding functions and diagrams of the module.
 It also covers the electrical and mechanical characteristics that include the tabular data of the functionalities and standard values of the RAK5804 WisBlock™ Module.

 #### Interfaces